 “Oh!
 If I do these things, then my husband has to do what I want!”
-And we really think that this is a way that we can control our husbands and make them do what we want.
+And we really think that this is a way that we can control our husbands and make them do our will.

 - I can’t control God.